mmaldacker/Vortex2D/README.md

 ## Fluid engine

-The class Engine is the core of the simulation and handles the boundaries, forces, velocity field, solving the incompressible equations and advections.
+The class *Engine* is the core of the simulation and handles the boundaries, forces, velocity field, solving the incompressible equations and advections.

-In addition, there are classes to help to common cases we want to simulate:
+In addition, there are classes to help two common cases we want to simulate:
 * *Density*: handles drawing a smoke
 * *Water*: handles drawing water